Gasworks: Exhauster

 An impeller or pump was used to increase the gas pressure before scrubbing.
 Exhausters were optional components and could be placed anywhere along the purifying process but were most often placed after the condensers and immediately before the gas entered the gas holders.

 Scrubber

 A sealed tank containing water through which the gas was bubbled.
 This removed ammonia and ammonium compounds.
 The water often contained dissolved lime to aid the removal of ammonia.
 The water left behind was known as ammonical liquor.
-Other versions used consisted of a tower, packed with coke, down which water was trickled.
+Other versions of the purifier consisted of a tower packed with coke, through which water was trickled.

 Purifier

-Also known as an Iron Sponge, this removed hydrogen sulfide from the gas by passing it over wooden trays containing moist ferric oxide.
+Also known as an iron sponge, this removed hydrogen sulfide from the gas by passing it over wooden trays containing moist ferric oxide.
 The gas then passed on to the gasholder and the iron sulfide was sold to extract the sulfur.
 Waste from this process often gave rise to blue billy, a ferrocyanide contaminant in the land which causes problems when trying to redevelop an old gasworks site.